-This article is the second in a three-part series on human trafficking.
+This article is the second of a three-part series on human trafficking.

 As we learned in the article Understanding Human Trafficking, in the U.S., sex trafficking is defined as follows: